-Any person may submit an informal complaint to the Title IX Coordinator, Dr. Martha Garcia, Vice President for Student Services, 760-355-6472 (located in the 100 Building), Chief Human Resources Officer (CHRO), Mr. John Lau, 760-355-6241 (located in the 2400 Building), involving employees, or if it pertains to students, the Dean Student Affairs and Enrollment Services (DSA), Mr. Everardo Martinez-Inzunza, 760-355-6457 (located in the 1000 Building), or any other District or college administrator (located in their respective offices), Campus Security Authority, (located in their respective campus offices), Campus Safety Officer, 760-355-6308 (located in Room 902) or On-Campus Deputy Sheriff (located in their office in Room 902).
-Administrators receiving an informal complaint shall immediately notify the CHRO, or the DSA in writing of all pertinent information and facts alleged in the informal complaint.
+Any person may submit an informal complaint to the Title IX Coordinator, Dr. Lennor Johnson, Interim Vice President for Student Services, 760-355-6472 (located in the 100 Building), Chief Human Resources Officer (CHRO), Mr. Clint Dougherty, 760-355-6207 (located in the 2500 Building), involving employees, or if it pertains to students, the Dean of Student Affairs and Enrollment Services (DSAES), Mr. Victor Torres, 760-355-6457 (located in the 1000 Building), or any other District or college administrator (located in their respective offices), Campus Security Authority, (located in their respective campus offices), Campus Safety Officer, 760-355-6308 (located in Room 902) or On-Campus Deputy Sheriff (located in their office in Room 1604).

+Administrators receiving an informal complaint shall immediately notify the CHRO, or the DSAES in writing of all pertinent information and facts alleged in the informal complaint.

 Upon receipt of an informal complaint, the receiving person shall notify the person bringing the informal complaint of his/her right to file a formal complaint, if the incident falls within the timeline for a formal complaint, and explain the procedure for doing so.
 The complainant may later decide to file a formal complaint, if within the timelines to do so.
-If the individual chooses not to file a formal complaint, or if the alleged conduct falls outside the timeline to file a formal complaint, the CHRO or DSA shall consider the allegations contained in the informal complaint and determine the appropriate course of action.
+If the individual chooses not to file a formal complaint, or if the alleged conduct falls outside the timeline to file a formal complaint, the CHRO or DSAES shall consider the allegations contained in the informal complaint and determine the appropriate course of action.
 This may include efforts to informally resolve the matter, or a fact-finding investigation.

-Investigation of an informal complaint will be appropriate if the CHRO or DSA determines that the allegation(s), if proven true, would constitute a violation of the District policy prohibiting sexual harassment, sexual discrimination, sexual assault, or retaliation.
-The CHRO or DSA will explain to any individual bringing an informal complaint that the CHRO or DSA may decide to initiate an investigation, even if the individual does not wish the CHRO or DSA to do so.
-The CHRO or DSA shall not disregard any allegations of sexual harassment, sexual discrimination, sexual assault, or retaliation solely on the basis that the alleged conduct falls outside the deadline to file a formal complaint.
+Investigation of an informal complaint will be appropriate if the CHRO or DSAES determines that the allegation(s), if proven true, would constitute a violation of the District policy prohibiting sexual harassment, sexual discrimination, sexual assault, or retaliation.
+The CHRO or DSAES will explain to any individual bringing an informal complaint that the CHRO or DSAES may decide to initiate an investigation, even if the individual does not wish the CHRO or DSAES to do so.
+The CHRO or DSAES shall not disregard any allegations of sexual harassment, sexual discrimination, sexual assault, or retaliation solely on the basis that the alleged conduct falls outside the deadline to file a formal complaint.